Want the perfect workout program?Take Quiz

 All in all, we can’t be exactly sure what stories are true or what the history of the Turkish Get Up really is because there is no proof.
 Naming it the “Turkish” Get Up may just be a form of marketing, as makes it seem more cool and exotic (i.e. Bulgarian Split Squat and Romanian Deadlift).
 In any case, what we are sure of is the Turkish Get Up is extremely beneficial, which is why it is performed regularly by high impact athletes (especially combat athletes), powerlifters, strongmen, crossfitters, weightlifters, and nowadays, even bodybuilders.

 Note: Most people will state that this is an old strongman and/or wrestling exercise.
 The strongman basis makes sense as it is an impressive feat, and the Turkish Get Up is performance like - to take a heavy weight from the ground up to a standing position.
 And while it is impressive to bear witness to someone doing a Turkish Get Up, especially with a very heavy weight, the benefits are far more profound than it simply looking cool...

 There are many benefits to adding Turkish Get Ups to your workout plan.
 We will go over the main ones now.

-All in all, the Turkish Get Up is a very dynamic exercise that requires a lot of focus (remember, just one set likely takes around 30 seconds), and that targets many muscles, moves you through all three planes of motion, and improves many pillars of fitness - strength, mobility, stability, and thus, durability.
+All in all, the Turkish Get Up is a very dynamic exercise that requires a lot of focus (remember, just one set likely takes around 30 seconds), and that targets basically each major muscle group, moves you through all three planes of motion, and improves many pillars of fitness - strength, mobility, stability, and thus, durability.

 The Turkish Get Up is a total body exercise that requires integrated movements and muscle contractions across the entire body.
 So, you will be working many muscles when doing TGUs.